ABRG-Models/Stalefish/reading/README.md

    contains 12 numbers, which specify 4 coordinates in 3D space; the corners of the surface boxes.
  * nboxes: The number of box objects.
+ * freehand0, freehand1, etc, each of which is a list of the pixel values in freehand drawn regions (drawn in 'freehand' mode)
+ * freehand_means The mean pixel value in each freehand drawn region.
+ * nfreehand The number of freehand drawn regions.

 ### Class level